Colorado Blue Spruce (Picea pungens)

 Family: Pinaceae (Pine)

-Characteristics: The ¾ -1 ¼ inch long needles are 4 sided, prickly, and range in color from green to gray-green, blue-green, or silver-blue.
+Characteristics: The needles, between three-quarters of an inch and 1.25 inches, are 4 sided, prickly, and range in color from green to gray-green, blue-green, or silver-blue.
 Cones are 2-4 inches long, light brown, and have wavy-tipped scales.
 Bark is gray and scaly.
 This tree has a conical-pyramidal shape with dense and stiff horizontal branches.
 The lowest branches will skirt the ground.
 This tree grows 30-60 feet high and 10-20 feet wide.

 Foliage: Evergreen (foliage present year round)